 More than 100 million users worldwide already use ownCloud as an alternative to public clouds – and thereby opt for more digital sovereignty, security and data protection.

-After a short rough patch, ownCloud regrouped around ownCloud GmbH in Nuremberg, Germany.
-Lead by its new CEO Tobias Gerlinger with co-founder and COO Holger Dyroff, ownCloud GmbH in Nuremberg (Germany) then sharpened its focus to become the most stable, most secure open-source software for content collaboration.
+Lead by its new CEO Tobias Gerlinger and co-founder and COO Holger Dyroff, ownCloud GmbH in Nuremberg (Germany) then sharpened its focus to become the most stable, most secure open-source software for content collaboration.
 The product: Professonal service for projects of any size and any complexity.

-In 2018, ownCloud became available as a Service at ownCloud.online, tailored to meet the needs of small and medium businesses.
+In 2019, ownCloud became available as a service at ownCloud.online, tailored to meet the needs of small and medium businesses.

 Recent, selected articles.

 Join us on our quest for digital sovereignty and become part of one of the 25 largest open-source projects worldwide.

 We are happy to answer enquiries from media and press.
 In addition, we provide curated releases and media assets.